The coolest fall equinox in years arrives Tuesday morning

 Washington’s coolest fall equinox in years

 In Washington, this year’s fall equinox will be the coolest since 2011, when our high temperature was only 72 degrees.
-If we dip below 50 degrees again Tuesday morning, it would be the first time this has happened on the fall equinox since 1999, when the low was 48 degrees.
+Tuesday morning’s low of 48 degrees marked the coolest fall equinox since 1999, when the low was also 48.
 Our coldest start to astronomical fall occurred back in 1904, when it was 36 degrees on Sept.
 23 — that reading remains D.C.'s coldest temperature ever recorded in the month of September.

 In recent years, the first day of fall has often felt more summerlike.
 In 2019, D.C. was a toasty 94 degrees on the fall equinox (not far behind the record of 98 set on Sept.
 23, 1895).
 This year will be the first equinox below 80 degrees since 2014, when the high was 76 degrees.